dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

     "ErrorMessage":"(NETCORE_ENGINEERING_TELEMETRY=Restore) Failed to retrieve information" }
 ```

+## What happens after creating or updating a known issue
+All builds from the last 24 hours since the issue was opened or updated will be scanned for the error message, also
+the builds that fail after the creation of the issue will be scanned.

+The issues analyzed are all the infrastructure issues (the known issues on dotnet/arcade) and the repository issues (the known issues in the repository of the pull request).

 ### Build retry functionality in known issues
 The build retry setting can be set to 'true' when the build failure on 'ErrorMessage' could be solved by retrying the build.